origin

 In 1990, Goldman Sachs published their working paper, "Asset Allocation: Combining Investor Views with Market Equilibrium."
 The institutional context matters.
 Goldman's fixed income and asset management teams were managing large, multi-asset portfolios on behalf of sovereign wealth funds, pension schemes, and major institutional clients.
 These portfolios needed to hold tens of asset classes simultaneously — not because a model said so, but because client mandates, regulatory constraints, and basic diversification requirements demanded it.
 Standard MVO simply could not produce those portfolios.
 Give it fifteen asset classes and it would select three of them, concentrating in whatever had the highest recent return estimate.

 Black and Litterman's solution was to reframe the problem.
 Rather than asking "what is the optimal portfolio given our expected returns?" they asked a prior question: "what return expectations are implied by the market portfolio, and how should we adjust those expectations given what we actually believe?"
 This reframing introduces two structural improvements simultaneously.
-It anchors the optimization to a defensible, empirically grounded starting point.
-And it provides a principled statistical mechanism for incorporating views without allowing them to dominate the output entirely.
+Black-Litterman anchors the optimization to a defensible, empirically grounded starting point.
+And Black-Litterman provides a principled statistical mechanism for incorporating views without allowing them to dominate the output entirely.

 How Black-Litterman works: the three ingredients